Switch .com Best Exchange Rates .com Best Exchange Rates .com Best Exchange Rates

 Save time and money - fewer websites to visit and you get a much better exchange rate & service.

-Singapore dollar to Pound Sterling FX market data and key indicators - Interbank rate, charts, forecasts & historic rates and trends.
+Singapore dollar (SGD) to Pound Sterling (GBP) market data - latest interbank exchange rate, trend, chart & historic rates.

 1 SGD =